Summerschool Ägypten 2023

 Funding

-The HBI has subsidised the travel and accommodation costs for this Summer School
+The HBI contributed funding to the travel and accommodation costs of this Summer School